 - You live in an apartment with non-existent kitchen platforms and space is a big issue.
 I once lived in such a studio apartment in Chicago.
 The kitchen platform could barely fit a cutting board.

 Basic user manuals – The user manuals need to be far better.
 The current language is ambiguous and not easy to understand.
 I say this with more than 5 years of experience in creating technical documentation.

 Noisy and large footprint – As I said before, the Rotimatic is noisy and bulky.
 The noise level is equal to that of a cheap blender, grinder or processor.

-Larger upfront cost – Rotimatic costs $999 excluding taxes and shipping.
+Larger upfront cost – Rotimatic costs $1198 excluding taxes and shipping.
+Alternatively, you can buy a cheaper remanufactured unit which still comes with a 1 year warranty for 799.
 I don’t remember my taxes but shipping to USA was $80 standard and $130 expedited.
-(I went for the expedited shipping)
+(I opted for expedited shipping).

-Ease of Use – My toddler likes to press the ON button if I hold him up.
-If everything is set up, children or the elderly can press play and eat fresh rotis.
-Cleaning takes about 5 minutes.
+Ease of Use – My preschooler can press the ON button, set up the number of rotis, and press play.
+It’s that easy.
+If everything is set up in advance, even the elderly can easily press play and eat fresh rotis.
+Cleaning the machine is easy and takes about 5 minutes.

 Delivers on its promise to make fresh, soft rotis – No more bread substitutes.
 No more cooking frozen rotis.
 No more tortillas.
 I never made rotis, but if you did then no more kneading and rolling.
 That outweighs most cons in my opinion.

-Buy your Rotimatic Now & Get $75 off!
+Buy Your Rotimatic Now & Get $50 Off!

 That’s it for now!
 Keep the questions coming and I will answer it whenever possible.